 Contemporary Notables of the name Navarre (post 1700) +

 - Touissant Navarre, American politician, Supervisor of Frenchtown Township, Michigan, 1851-64

-- Joseph Navarre, American Democrat politician, Candidate for Presidential Elector for Michigan, 1948
+- Joseph Navarre, American Democratic Party politician, Candidate for Presidential Elector for Michigan, 1948

-- G. R. Navarre, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1964
+- G. R. Navarre, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1964

-- Edith Navarre, American Democrat politician, Member of Michigan Democratic State Central Committee, 1937
+- Edith Navarre, American Democratic Party politician, Member of Michigan Democratic State Central Committee, 1937

 Related Stories +